Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 # Play with the Mitsubishi M64283FP sensor
 A set of codes to address the Mitsubishi M64283FP artificial retina with Arduino.
 These codes are [compatible with the M64282FP sensor](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor) of the Game Boy Camera as well.
-Codes proposed here are just working concepts but they can easily be adapted to ESP32 or [Raspberry Pi Pico](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam).
+Codes proposed here are just working concepts but they can easily be adapted to ESP32 or [Raspberry Pi Pico](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam), just follow the coments in code.

 ## Some history
 Mitsubishi created a series of CMOS sensors called “artificial retina”, with the aim of becoming inexpensive, easy-to-program consumer products.
 The first traces of these sensors in literature date back to 1994, but their commercial boom really began in 1998 with the launch of the Game Boy Camera and the first mass-produced sensor, the M64282FP.
 The trace of these sensors is then lost in more or less mass-market products, and they have certainly equipped cell phones, consumer multimedia products, fingerprint readers and security cameras, but the reference of the sensors used is lost to this day.
 It is almost certain that the M64283FP sensor equipped the [“LaPochee” module](https://time-space.kddi.com/ketaizukan/1999/11.html) accompanying the [the THZ43 Chiaro cell phone by Mitsubishi](https://time-space.kddi.com/ketaizukan/1999/10.html) and the [PCPICO](https://web.archive.org/web/20020925132513/http://pcpico.com/), a kind of multimedia interface in which the role of the sensor is not clear at all.